housing advice

 Making a complaint

-If you are unsatisfied about something occurring during your stay at Halls then you may consider making a complaint.
+If you are unsatisfied about something during your stay in Halls, then you may consider making a complaint.

 Trying to resolve the issue informally first

 The first stage of any complaint is to try and resolve the issue informally.
-If the issue is with Halls itself you should make the issue known to Residential Services and try and resolve this with them first.
-For example if the situation you were unhappy about is a repairs issue you should first ask for the repairs to be made and follow this up with Residential Services.
+If the issue is with Halls itself you should make the issue known to Residential Life and try and resolve this with them first.
+For example, if you were unhappy about a maintenance issue, you should first ask for the repairs to be made and follow up with Residential Life.

-If you have tried to resolve the matter informally but are still dissatisfied you may consider asking for a ‘conciliatory’ meeting with Residential Services to discuss the situation.
+If you have tried to resolve the matter informally but are still dissatisfied, you may consider asking for a ‘conciliatory’ meeting with Residential Life to discuss the situation.
 This would count as the first stage of any complaint to UEL.

 Making a formal complaint